Why study tropical ecology in Panama?

 - Conduct extensive fieldwork in a wide variety of tropical and marine ecosystems.

-Previous college-level coursework and/or other significant preparation in environmental studies, ecology, biology, or related fields, as assessed by SIT.
+Previous college-level coursework or background in environmental studies, ecology, biology, or related fields, as assessed by SIT.
 There is no language requirement.
 Taking coursework in or independently studying Spanish prior to arrival is highly encouraged.
 Students will spend time in the water and must be able to swim.